IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 ## Agency Code

-This is for developers working on a configuration files.
+This is for developers working on configuration files.
 The **Agency_code** is added to the "Case" on the top left of the case view (for example "FPD Case").
 This is defined in the Agency lookup as the ```agency_code``` property and the display of the agency code is toggled by the module property ```agency_code_indicator``` (set to true by defalt).

-## This is for developers working on a configuration files.
+## This is for developers working on configuration files.
 Search for an existing ID before creating a Case record
 A new feature allows for searching for an existing case by ID before creating a new one.
 This feature is active by default and is toggled by the ```allow_searchable_ids``` property in modules settings.

 ## Name Field Auto-Population

-This is for developers working on a configuration files.
+This is for developers working on configuration files.
 A field can be set to auto-populate based on one or more other fields using the ```auto_populate_list``` attribute in the configuration bundle or system_settings seed file.
 This is configured to auto-populate the *name* field with the first middle and last names by default.

 * ```field_key``` sets the field to be populated.